 He began painting in the late 1950s and took literally the advice of an art teacher who said he should paint the things he liked.
 He liked ordinary things, such as comic strips, canned soup, and soft drinks, and so he painted them.
 In 1962, he received notoriety in the art world when his paintings of Campbell’s soup cans, Coca-Cola bottles, and wooden replicas of Brillo soap-pad boxes were exhibited in Los Angeles and New York.

-After more than a year of recuperation from his wounds, Warhol returned to his career and founded Interview magazine, a publication centered on his fascination with the cult of celebrity.
-He became a fixture on the fashion and jet-set social scenes and was famous for pithy cultural observations like, "In the future, everyone will be famous for 15 minutes."
+After more than a year of recuperation from his wounds, Warhol returned to his career and founded Interview magazine in 1969, his take on the celebrity magazine.
+He became a fixture on the fashion and jet-set social scenes and was famous for pithy cultural observations like, “In the future, everyone will be famous for 15 minutes.”
 Meanwhile, he continued to produce commercially successful silk-screen prints of entertainment and political figures.

 In the 1980s, after a period of relative quiet in his career, he returned to the contemporary art scene as a mentor and friend to a new generation of artists, including Keith Haring and Jean-Michel Basquiat.
 With the rise of postmodern art, he came to be regarded as an archetypal role model by many young artists.
 On February 22, 1987, he died in the hospital of a heart attack shortly after a gall bladder operation.
-In 1994, the Andy Warhol Museum, the largest single-artist museum in the United States, opened in Pittsburgh.
+In 1994, the Andy Warhol Museum opened in Pittsburgh.